 Prison?
-The Divinity had long “disappeared” those who it had deemed irredeemable.
-For the protection of the public, of course.
+The Divinity had long “disappeared” those it had deemed irredeemable.
+For the “protection of the public,” of course.

-Those prisoners had to include those who’d taken a stand against the Divinity.
+Those prisoners had to include people who’d taken a stand against the Divinity.
 Like her.
 Like Leigh.
 Prisoners who might join her and Liam’s crusade against the Divinity.

-“Show us to this prisoner,” she bit out to the illusionist.
+“Who is this prisoner?” she bit out to the illusionist.

 As Marfa grabbed him, one clawed hand to his neck, he cried out.
 She shoved him ahead of them both.

 If they could find a way into the Vault, it would mean allies.
-Powerful allies.
+Maybe powerful allies.

-She watched the illusionist tremble as Marfa pushed him along, claws still to his neck.
-He and this entire fleet had been on their way to the Vault.
+The illusionist trembled as Marfa pushed him along, claws still to his neck.
+This entire convoy had been on their way to the Vault.